crate/crate-howtos/docs/scaling/multi-node-setup.rst

 If you are :ref:`manually bootstrapping <manual-bootstrapping>` a cluster, you must specify a list of master-eligible nodes (:ref:`see below
 <master-node-election>`).
-To do this, you must be able to refer to nodes by
+To do this, you must refer to nodes by node name,
-name.
+hostname, or IP address.

-By default, CrateDB sets the node name for you.
-However, if you configure the node names explicitly, you can specify a list of master-eligible nodes up-front.
+By default, CrateDB sets the node name to a random value from the `sys.summits`_ table.

-You can configure a custom node name using the `node.name`_ setting in your `configuration`_ file, like so:
+You can override this behavior by configuring a custom node name using the `node.name`_ setting in your `configuration`_ file, like so:

 .. code-block:: yaml

-    node.name: node1
+    node.name: node-01

 Alternatively, you can configure this setting at startup with a command-line
 option: